efecnblt/Turtle-Crossing-Game/README.md

 # Turtle-Crossing-Game
- Turtle Crossing Game with python
+ Turtle crossing game with python

-*This is simple Snake game implemented in python.
+This is simple Turtle crossing game implemented in python.
 There are 4 .py files in the file.
-These are respectively;*
+These are respectively;

 **player.py:** We create our turtle and with the function we created, we make it go forward when the command comes.